rihal-om/rihal-codestacker/BE/README.md

 	* Movie ratings = [2,1,2]  should return 5.

 	* Movie ratings = [10,1,2,8,7,3] should return 11.
+3. Implement a chat room feature that allows users to discuss individual movies.
+Each chat room will be dedicated to a specific movie, facilitating connections for multiple users.
+Utilize websockets to enable seamless communication within these chat rooms.
 ## NOTE
 1) This is a purely backend challenge!
 You should only create an API server without any front-end component.

+***
+# Unleash Your Creativity - Enjoy!